• Skip to primary navigation

 Follow Your Bliss polymer clay ornament hanging on artificial tree.

-Today I am going to show you how to make personalized polymer clay gifts.
+Today I am going to show you how to make personalized polymer clay ornaments.
 Polymer clay is a durable, water-resistant plastic after it bakes.

 Polymer clay sells for around $3 for a small block, which goes a long way depending upon the size of your pieces.
 It comes in many different colors, but for starting out you may want to use white.